An Act To Enact the Maine Citizens' Initiatives Clean Election Act

 § 1133.
 Alternative campaign financing option

-This chapter establishes an alternative campaign financing option available to ballot question committees.
-This alternative campaign financing option is available to ballot question committees for ballot questions sent to referendum in 2020 or thereafter.
+This chapter establishes an alternative campaign financing option available to committees.
+This alternative campaign financing option is available to committees for ballot questions sent to referendum in 2018 or thereafter.
 The commission shall administer this chapter and the fund.
-Nothing in this chapter exempts a ballot question committee from complying with any other applicable laws, including chapter 11.
+Nothing in this chapter exempts a committee from complying with any other applicable laws, including chapter 11.

 § 1134.
 The Maine Citizens' Initiatives Clean Election Fund established; sources of funding